AshutoshAhmadAlexandar/Star-wars-API-DRF/README.md

 ## 2) What can DRF do for me?

-If you remember from our previous project, we needed to define custom Django views to handle all the different action for the `People` model.
+we needed to define custom Django views to handle all the different action for the `People` model.
 That is: creating new objects, updating existing one, getting the list of all objects, getting the detail of one particular object, deleting objects, etc.

 We needed to handle everything manually.
 That means, evaluate the request HTTP method, determine if it was a "detail" or "listing" view, looking up for the object / list of objects, handling the response status, content type, etc.